CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/city-brain-challenge.rst

-In the qualification round, a city-scale road network and 1-hour traffic data is provided.
-We use exactly the same road network and traffic data for scoring your submissions.
-The traffic demand changes every 20-minute: during the first 20-minute, there are about a total of 33,000 vehicles entered the road network, this number increases to 40,000 and 47,000 for the next two 20-minutes.
+In the final round, a city-scale road network and 1-hour sample traffic data is provided.
+We use exactly the same road network but different traffic data for scoring your submissions.
+Participants are encouraged to use the python script to generate your own sample traffic data for training and testing since the traffic settings for evaluation is not revealed.

 ===============
 Evaluation